The Mayor - Roles and Responsibilities

 Alternatively you can write to him at Castle House, Barracks Road, Newcastle-under-Lyme, Staffordshire, ST5 1BL.

-High Constable, Mayor's Attendant and Chauffeur
+High Constable, Mayor's Sergeant and Chauffeur

-Although the office of High Constable dates back to medieval times the first reference to the existence of a High Constable in Newcastle appears in the borough records in the 15th century although it is known that prior to that time the High Sheriff made appointments to that position.
+Although the office of High Constable dates back to mediaeval times the first reference to the existence of a High Constable in Newcastle appears in the borough records in the 15th century although it is known that prior to that time the High Sheriff made appointments to that position.

 Nowadays the Mayor appoints the High Constable at the Annual Council meeting and the incumbent serves in office for twelve months.